Semitoric families: Preliminaries on integrable and semitoric systems

 The \emph{semitoric polygon} defined in~\cite[Section 4.3]{PVNinventiones} is similar to a marked semitoric polygon except that the height of the marks (the second coordinate of each of $\vec{c}_1, \ldots, \vec{c}_{m_f}$) is not included.
 We will call this an \emph{unmarked semitoric polygon} to emphasize the difference.

 \begin{rmk} The marked (and unmarked) semitoric polygon is still well-defined when $m_f = 0$ (the so-called \emph{toric type} systems), see for instance \cite[Definition 5.26]{VNSepe}.
 Of course, in that case, there is no marked point and no cut, and the only choice is the one of a global basis of action variables, giving the developing map $g$ (of the form $g(x,y) = (x,g^{(2)}(x,y))$ as above).
 This map is unique up to the action of $\mathcal{T}$, and the semitoric polygon is the orbit through $\mathcal{T}$ of $g(F(M))$.
-Furthermore, if $m_f=0$ then the marked and unmarked semitoric polygons are the same. \end{rmk}
+Furthermore, if $m_f=0$ then the marked and unmarked semitoric polygons are the same.
+Of course, if the system is not only of toric type but toric (and $M$ is compact), this polygon is nothing but its Delzant polytope.
+As such, the construction of this invariant can be seen as a generalization of the convexity results for compact toric systems~\cite{Ati, GuiSte, Del}.
+Similar convexity results have been obtained in various contexts, such as for non compact toric manifolds~\cite{KarLer}, for toric orbifolds~\cite{LerTol}, for torus actions on some particular spaces called quasifolds to allow possibly non rational polytopes~\cite{Pra}, for presymplectic~\cite{RatZun} and log-symplectic~\cite{GLPR} toric manifolds.
+In~\cite{RatWacZun}, the authors prove several (positive and negative) convexity results for integrable systems possessing non-degenerate singularities with elliptic or focus-focus components only; in fact, the reader interested in convexity results in other contexts can find numerous references in~\cite{RatWacZun}, as well as in~\cite{GuiSja}, for instance. \end{rmk}